 South Carolina is a state with a large population and diverse demographics.
 This makes it difficult to establish an average rate for insurance.
-However, there are some factors that can determine the cost of insurance — gender, age, and location.
+However, some factors can determine the cost of insurance — gender, age, and location.

 - Average Household Income: The median household income in South Carolina is $54,864.
 This is slightly less than the United States median household income of $64,994.